 Yes, there is a song students can sing as they stir the stew!
 The tune of the song is Purple Stew.
 You can listen to it on YouTube HERE.

-Each stew has a worksheet to go with it.
-You can use them or not use them.
-It is totally up to you.
+Each stew set includes a worksheet.
+You can use them or not use them….up to you!

 There are tons of labels to help you organize your stews and brews.
-Place each stews printables in a page protector or gallon baggie.
+Place each stew printable in a page protector or gallon baggie.
 Keep in a tub or binder and use a counting stew label for the front.